 It was a long time before everything went quiet again.
 I guessed that the soldiers and the tanks had moved on.
 There were few people left there to kill or rape that we knew of, apart from ourselves (and, by then, we knew all the good hiding places), and there was very little left to steal.
 Almost everything of any use had been taken or destroyed.

 I waited until it was dark before making my way back to the centre.
 I could see very little but there seemed to be no-one there.
 I thought – hoped – that perhaps the others were still in hiding.
 I sat in the dark and waited until morning.

 When the sun rose, I began to look around.
 My friends had disappeared.
 I did find Martin’s guitar though, smashed, as if someone had trodden on the sound-box.
 Perhaps the soldiers had found them.
 Perhaps, I hoped against all hope, my friends had broken the guitar themselves, stumbling over it in their hurry to escape.
 That night, as usual, it was very cold.
 I burnt what was left of it on the fire to keep warm.

-Dominic Rivron has been various things, from a care assistant to a piano teacher.
-His work has been published in a number of magazines, including Scratch, The Poetry Bus, Dream Catcher, and Obsessed with Pipework.
+Dominic Rivron writes mainly short stories and poetry.
+He also writes reviews.
+His work has been published in a number of print and online magazines, including The Beatnik Cowboy, International Times, The Milk House, Fragmented Voices and Stride Magazine.
 He lives in the North of England.
 His blog can be found at http://asithappens55.blogspot.com.
-Dominic recommends Médecins Sans Frontières.
+Dominic recommends Care4Calais.